 - Ability to apply research in identifying significant problems, determining appropriate approaches, and in assessing healthcare outcomes

 Clinical experience turns theory into hands-on practice.
-As a student in D'Youville's doctor of chiropractic program, you'll spend a total of 1,200 hours in practice experience, to include:
+As a student in D'Youville's Doctor of chiropractic program, you'll spend over 1000 hours in practice experience, to include:

 - Internships at the D'Youville clinics (minimum of 600 hours of clinical practice skills)